 By Yash Manish Mavani, SMU School of Economics

-June 2012 – with a Diploma in Banking and Financial Services in hand I was faced with a dilemma: to continue down the same specialisation in a 3-year programme or pursue a broader education in a 4-year one.
+June 2012—with a Diploma in Banking and Financial Services in hand I was faced with a dilemma: to continue down the same specialisation in a 3-year programme or pursue a broader education in a 4-year one.
 With the world quickly moving into an era with high demands for adaptability, the latter was my preferred choice.

 SMU, with its promise of a flexible broad-based, small class education, was my pick.
 Economics, however, was a new field for me altogether, but it promised a graduate with an analytical mindset who can adapt and meet the new demands of the world.

-Two and a half years after I began my journey in SMU, I can say that SMU and the School of Economics (SOE) did good by me and here’s why:
+Four years after I began my journey in SMU, I can say that SMU and the School of Economics (SOE) did good by me and here’s why:

 1. Its progressive curriculum allowed me to learn, not memorise

-The courses demand understanding of theoretical models, charts, theory and research papers.
-At first glance, coming from a non-mathematical background, I was a bit nervous, wondering how I would be able to cope with the demands of the courses.
+The courses demand the understanding of theoretical models, charts, theory and research papers.
+At first glance, coming from a non-mathematical background, I was a bit nervous wondering how I would be able to cope with the demands of the courses.
 The emphasis on progressive learning helped significantly, as modules were structured to help me learn and master fundamentals of mathematics, statistics, economics and econometrics, before introducing the tougher modules.
 The fundamental modules equipped me with the broad skillsets needed to design my own curriculum in my senior years.
 This initial structured curriculum meant that no matter what one’s qualification was, a Polytechnic Diploma or an A-Level Certificate, with or without an economics background, one could take up this degree and still gain the knowledge and perspectives that it offered.